nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor.rst

 Like the Device Properties, the Sensor types are connected to a Bluetooth GATT Characteristic, which describes the unit, range, resolution and encoding scheme of the sensor type.

 .. note::
-   The Bluetooth mesh specification only allows sensor types that have a Device Property ID in the Bluetooth mesh device properties specification.
+   The Bluetooth® mesh specification only allows sensor types that have a Device Property ID in the Bluetooth mesh device properties specification.
    It's not possible to represent vendor specific sensor values.

 The sensor types may either be used as the data types of the sensor output values, or as configuration parameters for the sensors.